SaxyPandaBear/TwitchSongRequests/README.md

 1. If it worked, you should see a `Subscribe` and `Revoke Access` button
 1. Click `Subscribe`.
 If successful, you should see the UI update accordingly
 1. Submit an [onboarding request](https://github.com/SaxyPandaBear/TwitchSongRequests/issues/new?assignees=&labels=onboarding&template=Onboarding-Form.yml&title=Onboarding+Request) on this GitHub project, and I will manually allowlist your Spotify account to let you access the service (this is a limitation on Spotify, not on me)
+1. **FROM THIS POINT ON YOU HAVE TO WAIT UNTIL YOU ARE ONBOARDED.
+KEEP TRACK OF YOUR GITHUB ISSUE PLEASE**
 1. After you are onboarded, go to your Creator Dashboard > Viewer Rewards > Channel Points > Manage Rewards & Challenges
 1. Scroll down to find `Spotify Song Request` in the Custom Rewards section and enable the reward - you can edit the amount of channel points, too.
 1. That's all!
 Start submitting Spotify URLs with the channel point reward!